You can optimize the URL (or address of your webpage) by keeping it short and including your target keywords.

 A good example of an SEO-friendly URL looks like this:

 As you can see, the target keywords are in the actual address, and both a user and a search engine could tell that this page is about roofing repair in Tampa, FL.

 In contrast to the example above, an “ugly” URL often contains numbers or extra characters that do not describe the page.
 A non-SEO-friendly URL might look something like this:

 The numbers are extraneous, they elongate the URL unnecessarily, and they do not help a user or a search engine understand the page.

 Google’s former head of search quality, Matt Cutts, stated in an interview that it’s important to keep URLs short:

-According to Matt, the ideal length of an SEO-friendly URL is around 4-5 words, with the algorithm giving less weight to keywords added in after the 5th word.
+According to Cutts, an SEO-friendly URL is around 4-5 words, with the algorithm giving less weight to keywords added in after the 5th word.

 In other words, keep your URLs short and sweet, and use keywords near the front.